Des terroristes à la retraite: Controversy

 Because of the controversy, the film has rarely been aired since its debut in 1985.
 Des terroristes à la retraite was released on DVD by Arte in 2013.
 It is also available to rent or download from the streaming service LaCinetek.
 Before then it was possible to rent the film on VHS from the New York Public Library.
-Gildea wrote the film has overshadowed in the ensuring years by Shoah as most people preferred the image of Jews as passive victims rather than active resisters.
+Gildea wrote the film has been overshadowed in the ensuing years by Shoah as most people preferred the image of Jews as passive victims rather than active resisters.
 Des terroristes à la retraite first played in the United States in April 1999 during a showing at the Museum of Modern Art in New York.
 The film finally had its debut in a cinema when it played in New York between January–March 2001.
 The film has played on French television only three times since 1985.
 The film was played on Arte on 4 July 2001 and again on 18 February 2004.
 Des terroristes à la retraite was last aired on French television on 11 February 2014, again on Arte, and has not been seen since.

 Reception

-The American historian Patrick Young described Des terroristes à la retraite as one of the most controversial films ever released in France.
+In a 2001 review, the American historian Patrick Young described Des terroristes à la retraite as one of the most controversial films ever released in France.
 Young praised Boucault for resisting "...the irresistible pull toward the mythic and heroic which had long circumscribed representation of the Resistance.
 It is as if he wishes to maintain this tension between the ordinary and the extraordinary, as a commentary upon the nature of Resistance heroism and of a heroism denied.
 This is not to say that Boucault wishes to question the heroism of Resistance activity.
 To the contrary, the patient accumulation of detail in the interviews has the effect of conferring the heroic mantle of resistance upon individuals long denied it."
-Young praised the film as being very successful in rebutting the picture of Jewish passivity during the Shoah and of restoring agency to the Jewish communities of France during the Occupation.
+Young praised the film as being very successful in rebutting the picture of Jewish passivity during the Holocaust and of restoring agency to the Jewish communities of France during the occupation.